 eCFD’s are simpler to understand and trade and are used by both private and professional investors.
 Hedgers use CFDs to protect an existing Share portfolio against adverse price movements while speculators use the product to realise a profit on short-term movements of the underlying Shares.
 Market participants can go long or go short as they see fit.

-- Eliminates counter-party default risk.
+- Trading in a transparent, listed environment eliminates counter-party default risk.

 - Funding offsets for multiple positions.